muehlefeldt/unity-machine-learning/docs/run-log.md

 * Make reward function dense as shown by chat.
 Use dist to target normalised.
 * Now: penalty + last_dist - new_dist

+## 1198
+* Random rotation introduced.
+* Short run for visual supervision in the editor.